 Titanium has wide applications in many industries due to its unique properties.
 Below are a few ways pure grades of titanium alloys are used:

 · Aerospace Industry

-Titanium and its alloys, especially the grade 5 titanium alloy, are suitable for making parts used in aeroplanes.
-For example, they are used in making rotors, compression blades, landing gear, missiles.
+Titanium and its alloys, especially the grade 5 titanium alloy, are suitable for making parts used in airplanes.
+For example, they are used in making rotors, compression blades, landing gear, and missiles.
 The major titanium characteristics that make it suitable for such function are its elevated strength-to-density ratio, anti-corrosion property, and heat tolerance.

 · Biomedical Field

 Titanium, due to its inert, non-toxic, and biocompatible properties, is suitable for making many products in the medical world.
 For example, titanium grade 23 alloy which engineers also call surgical titanium, is suitable for making body implants.
 Other products made from titanium that you can in the biomedical field are titanium alloys for making artificial hip and knee joints.
-Titanium coatings are for reducing wear and damages.
+Titanium coatings are for reducing wear and damage.
 Also, medical components can be made using titanium alloys.

 · Jewellery Industry

 Another industry with a profound liking for titanium is the jewelry industry.
 This is because together with its lightweight and less dense properties, titanium is also comfortable to wear.

 Titanium is also popular in making jewelry such as wedding bands, rings, and watches due to its anti-rust and anti-corrosion properties and fashionable appeal.

 Titanium is used in making hybrid circuit boards which seems better and more effective than traditional ones.
 Titanium is suitable for making hard disks.
 Here, it replaced aluminum due to its heat resistance property and its purity which increases the disk capacity.